Attestation Standard No. 2

 General Requirements

-[The following paragraph is effective for fiscal years beginning before December 15, 2024.
+[The following paragraph is effective for fiscal years beginning on or after December 15, 2024.
 See PCAOB Release No. 2024-004.
-The paragraph effective for fiscal years beginning on or after December 15, 2024 can be found here.]
+The paragraph effective for fiscal years beginning before December 15, 2024 can be found here.]

 5. An auditor who performs a review engagement must: